Best Practices in IOT for Green Building Management

 Managing and maintaining big data in real time is the key to improving building energy management.
 And the benefits of big data analytics go beyond saving money on electrical bills; it can deliver comfort to building users and increase the lifespan of building equipment, enhancing the value of commercial buildings.

-Big data has transformed smart building operations by offering extraordinary insight into building conditions and equipment behavior.
+Big data has transformed Building Energy Management operations by offering extraordinary insight into building conditions and equipment behavior.
 Some of the most powerful applications of big data for building energy management include:

 Analyzing the data provided by building automation systems is essential for understanding consumption and tracking progress toward efficiency goals.
 Significantly, it also makes that data actionable by allowing you to identify energy waste, such as unnecessary lighting, heating, or cooling of unoccupied rooms.